noahn06/busTracker/README.md

 - 🗺️ Add support for selecting multiple routes and bus stops dynamically
 - ⏱️ Improve refresh logic with smarter polling and error handling
 - 📱 Enhance mobile responsiveness and UI accessibility
+- 📟 Create physical display with hardware using ESP32 and E-ink screen

 ### Live Demo